Did you know that the fructose in fruits can contribute to weight gain? Find out how fruit sugar can hold you back from achieving your body goals.

-Have you been trying to lose weight and finding it difficult?
-Have you turned to juice fasting and cleansing but have been disappointed with the results?
+Are you trying to lose weight and finding it difficult?
+Have you turned to juice fasting and cleansing but you’re disappointed with the results?

-And funnily enough, when people are trying to lose weight, they often turn to more fruit or fruit juice, only to find themselves gaining weight rather than losing it.
+Funnily enough, when people try to lose weight, they often consume more fruit or fresh fruit juice, only to find themselves gaining weight rather than losing it.

-Really…fruit?
-But, fruit is a natural, whole food source!
+But, fruit is a natural, whole food source, isn’t it?

 Take a look at the fructose content in these fruits as an example: